Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-How To Help Overcome the Fear of the Yard
+How to Help Old Dog Overcome the Fear of the Yard

 If your dog checks out fine at the vet visit, you will need to work on the behavior.
 This may take time and may require the intervention of a reputable dog behaviorist in severe cases.

-- Try however to not force the issue, give her time.
+- Try to not force the issue and give her time.
 You need to give her baby steps to avoid traumatizing her further.
 Don't pull her outside, rather try to start associating the outdoor with something good again.

 - As she gets better associating the outdoors with food, you can try to re-direct her attention from getting scared.
 Engage her by asking her a command, try to elicit play, toss treats all over the yard, make a path of treats that leads outside.
 Do anything to keep her from thinking about her fear.
 A dog cannot be fearful while thinking of playing or obeying a command.
 But if the fear is too intense, she may be unable to listen to you as her cognitive functions shut down, so you need to go more gradually.